The little rip in classical and quantum $f(R)$ cosmology

 In this fashion, alternative theories of gravity have acquired a renewed interest, since they can provide a different framework for explaining the accelerated expansion of our Universe.
 Accordingly, the late-time cosmic expansion can be understood as a consequence of suitable modifications to the underlining theory of gravity rather than due to some exotic matter content.
-Some examples of this approach are $f(R)$ theories of gravity \cite{DEinfRNojiri} (see also Refs.~\cite{Nojiri:2004bi, Allemandi:2005qs}), Gauss-Bonnet gravity \cite{GB1Dehghani:2004cf,GB2Nojiri:2005jg}, $f(R,\mathcal{T})$ gravity \cite{DEinfRTHarko:2011kv}, where $\mathcal{T}$ stands for the trace of the energy momentum tensor, $f(T)$ modified teleparallel gravity \cite{DEinfTBengochea:2008gz}, being $T$ the torsion scalar, and Horndeski theories \cite{Horndeski} (see also, e.g., Ref.~\cite{Kase:2018aps}).
+Some examples of this approach are $f(R)$ theories of gravity \cite{DEinfRNojiri}, models with nonminimal coupling between curvature and matter \cite{Bertolami:2007gv} (see also Refs.~\cite{Nojiri:2004bi, Allemandi:2005qs}), Gauss-Bonnet gravity \cite{GB1Dehghani:2004cf,GB2Nojiri:2005jg}, $f(R,\mathcal{T})$ gravity \cite{DEinfRTHarko:2011kv}, where $\mathcal{T}$ stands for the trace of the energy momentum tensor, $f(T)$ modified teleparallel gravity \cite{DEinfTBengochea:2008gz}, being $T$ the torsion scalar, modified symmetric teleparallel $f(Q)$ theories of gravity \cite{Jimenez:2019ovq}, where Q denotes the nonmetricity scalar, and Horndeski theories \cite{Horndeski} (see also, e.g., Ref.~\cite{Kase:2018aps}), among others.
 For a review on the state of the art of DE cosmology see, for example, Refs.~\cite{Huterer:2017buf,reviewDE} and references therein.